 Designed and made to order in Western Australia, Palm Swimwear is all about timeless style and design.
 Ethically made from recycled Italian ECONYL fibres, these swimsuits are created to be worn and enjoyed season after season.
 Shop here.

-P.E's sporty swimwear is all about celebrating the Australian way of life in the summertime.
-That is, from the beach to the pool or the boat, we effortlessly incorporate swimwear into our daily wardrobes in summer—because, let's face it—the chance to plunge into the ocean could pop up at any minute.
+P.E Nation's sporty swimwear is all about celebrating the Australian way of life in the summertime.
+That is, from the beach to the pool or the boat, we effortlessly incorporate swimwear into our daily wardrobes in summer.
 The collection is also a part of the activewear label's commitment to sustainable fabrics, made from a mix of high-performance recycled nylon and elastane.
 Shop here.

-For more of our favourite sustainable and eco-friendly swimwear—swim over this way.
+To peep some of our sustainable and eco-friendly swimwear, swim over this way.

 Editor's note: Urban List editors independently select and write about stuff we love and think you'll like too.
 Urban List has affiliate partnerships, so we get revenue from your purchase.